About Tom Harrison

 Tom Harrison MMus FLCM

 Tom Harrison is a composer originally from Moray, Scotland.
-To date, his music has been used in over 180 different television series including Saturday Night Live, The Today Show, The Voice, NFL Football, WWE: Raw and many others.
+To date, his music has been used in over 200 different television series including Saturday Night Live, The Today Show, The Voice, NFL Football, WWE: Raw and many others.
+He is currently dividing his time between arranging and producing songs for Cocomelon, working towards a Doctorate in Composition at the Royal College of Music and running his music library Ringside Tracks.

 After graduating with a BMus in Film Scoring summa cum laude from Berklee College of Music, Harrison spent 10 years working in Hollywood on some of television’s most successful shows.
 He began with a series of musical assistant jobs working for composers Deborah Lurie (Footloose, Spiderman 3), W. G. Snuffy Walden (The West Wing, Friday Night Lights), Christopher Tyng (Futurama, Suits) and an internship with Alf Clausen on The Simpsons.

 Arguably Harrison’s most important breakthrough came when he was hired by composer John M. Keane as the music assistant on CSI: Crime Scene Investigation, the #1 television series in the world at the time.
 He spent 3 years as Keane’s protégé, working on music editorial, arranging and orchestration for the programme.
 The pair also worked on the music for Horns, a feature film starring Daniel Radcliffe.
-In addition to his time working for Walden, Harrison often credits his years with Keane as the most formative of his career.
+Harrison often credits his years with Keane as the most formative of his career.

 Following the close of CSI: Crime Scene Investigation’s extraordinary run (the 7th longest in US drama history) and after brief stints working for Mike Regan (Powerpuff Girls, God of War) and Oscar-winner Mychael Danna (Life of Pi), Harrison began his own composing career in earnest.
 His keenest interest as a composer is in the production of library music for television.
 To date, Harrison has produced 10 albums for APM including “Unsettled Business 2” written at the direction of Discovery Channel producers.
 Harrison is a huge professional wrestling fan; in addition to several placements with WWE, he composed the custom entrance theme for Ring of Honor tag team Lifeblood.
 The Lifeblood theme was played during the G1 Supercard at wrestling’s most prestigious venue Madison Square Garden.
 The G1 Supercard is the only wrestling event to be produced at MSG by a promotion other than WWE post-1960.